nagadomi/waifu2x/README.md

-# v1.0 branch
+# dev branch

-This branch is under construction.
-This would break backwards compatibility sometimes.
+This branch is work in progress.

 # waifu2x